amolsangar/Zendesk-Coding-Challenge-Amol-Sangar/README.md

 ```

 # How to run
+- **.env file** - Add credentials inside the environment file namely TOKEN, SUBDOMAIN NAME and EMAIL ADDRESS.

+  **Run Command**
-- **npm start** – This will start the express server and will listen on port 7777
+- ```npm start``` – This will start the express server and will listen on port 7777
-- **npm test** – Runs a series of test to check the api and server functionality.
+- ```npm test``` – Runs a series of test to check the api and server functionality.
 Tests include authentication and wrong parameters scenarios.

 # Project Structure Overview
 - index.js – Entry point